oznogon/gattaibushido-public/rules/05_coach.md

 # Coach: First Contact

 The First Contact scene serves two crucial purposes in play.
 First, it provides a learn-as-you-go tutorial for the game's core mechanics.
-A well-run First Contact scene should get the players all used to the flow of the cards, the role of the Deck in play, and the basics of full-team conflict resolution.
+A well-run First Contact scene should get the players all used to the flow of the cards, the role of the Decks in play, and the basics of full-team conflict resolution.
 There are a good number of extended mechanics that don't get play in this scene, but that's okay, as right now it's important to just learn the fundamentals.

 Secondly, the scene establishes the groundwork of your new campaign's world-story.
 At points during the process, the players will directly develop narrative facts about the game world.
 This results in no two games of Gattaibushido:FUSION! being identical, creating great variation in player stories and experiences.